newlandpe/discord-xauth-integration/README.md

    ```
    register-discord-commands
    ```
-   This will register the `/update` slash command with Discord for each configured community.
+   This will register the application's slash commands with Discord.

 3. **Link an account:**
-   Direct users to a URL like `http://localhost:3000/start/my_community` (replace `localhost:3000` with your bot's actual address and `my_community` with the name of your configured community).
+   Direct users to the URL `http://localhost:3000/start` (replace `localhost:3000` with your bot's actual address).
 This will initiate the Discord and XAuthConnect OAuth flow.

-4. **Use the `/update` Slash Command:**
+4. **Use Slash Commands:**
-   Users can now type `/update` in any Discord channel where the bot is present to refresh their linked role data.
+   Users can now use the registered slash commands (e.g., `/update`) in any Discord channel where the bot is present to refresh their linked role data.

 5. **Interactive Commands:**
    Once the bot is running, you can type commands into the console:
    - `help`: Displays a list of available commands.
    - `list`: Lists all linked users from the database.
-   - `prune`: Removes users from the database who are no longer in their respective Discord servers.
-Requires `guildId` and `botToken` in `config.json` and `GUILD_MEMBERS_READ` intent for the bot.
+   - `prune`: Removes users from the database who are no longer in the Discord server specified by `guildId`.
    - `refresh-all`: Refreshes the Discord linked role metadata for all users in the database.

 ### Exposing Your Bot to the Internet (for Discord Interactions)